george-richardson/terraform_s3_cloudfront_static_site/README.md

   Tags to add to any resources that support them.
 * `default_root_object`
   The default root object to serve through the cloudfront distibution. e.g. index.html
+* `error_404_object`
+  The object to serve when there is a 404 not found. e.g. /404.html.
+Note this requires a '/' prefix.

 # Outputs